- Fundraiser for Bill Clinton's campaign

 - Served on the Board of Directors for Freddie Mac

-- Congressman for the 5th congressional district of Illinois
+- Former congressman for the 5th congressional district of Illinois

 Rahm Emanuel was born on November 29, 1959 in Chicago, Illinois.
 His father, Benjamin M. Emanuel, is a native of Israel who served as a member of the Irgun, a Jewish defense organization which operated during the British Mandate of Palestine.
 His mother, Martha Smulevitz, was a civil rights activist and the daughter of a union organizer.

 Rahm Emanuel is a graduate of the Evanston School of Ballet.
 In 1981 he graduated also from Sarah Lawrence College in New York.
 Four years later he earned a master’s degree in Speech and Communication from Northwestern University.

 During the Persian Gulf War in 1991, Emanuel volunteered with the Israeli Defense Forces as a maintenance worker for military vehicles.

 Emanuel’s interest in politics began when, as a college undergraduate, he worked on the congressional campaign of Chicago Democrat David Robinson.
 He proceeded thereafter to work as a fundraiser for a number of successful Illinois candidates before being drafted by the presidential campaign of Arkansas governor Bill Clinton in 1991.

 Emanuel proved to be a shrewd tactician for Clinton, urging the latter, during the 1992 New Hampshire primary race, to focus more on fundraising efforts than on campaigning.
 The money Clinton collected ultimately enabled him to run an effective ad campaign aimed at countering the emerging controversies about the candidate's past adulterous relationships and his draft-dodging activities during the Vietnam War.